-Unlike before 2000, visitors can get today everything from economical straightforward wooden bungalowswith thatched roofs to stylish expensive places with private swimming pool and facilities.
+Not like before 2000, visitors can find today everything from low-priced plain wooden bungalowswith thatched roofs to stylish high-class places with a private swimming pool and facilities.